eoxhub-workspaces/documentation/introduction/2_getting_started.md

 # Getting Started with EOxHub Workspaces

 Welcome!
-This guide will walk you through the basic steps to start using EOxHub Workspaces.
+This guide will walk you through the basic steps to start using **EOxHub Workspaces**.

 ---